lighttransport/nanolog/README.md

 // set app tag(useful for Android)
 nanolog::set_apptag("myapp");

+// print time(disabled by default for Android logcat) nanolog::set_printtime(false);

 // set colored output(default = true.
-NOTE: Android does not use color) nanolog::set_color(false);
+NOTE: to see colored output on Android logcat, you may need to see it on Android Studio) nanolog::set_color(false);
 NANOLOG_ERROR("The answer is {}", 42);
 ```